nogutie/test/README.md

-# test
+# Git Test
-Git Test Example - Following example in "Exploring BeagleBone" by Derek Molloy
+Following example in "Exploring BeagleBone" by Derek Molloy